Tessil/robin-map/README.md

     // Return the number of buckets that should be used on next growth std::size_t next_bucket_count() const;

-    // Return the maximum number of buckets supported by the policy. std::size_t max_bucket_count() const;
+    // Maximum number of buckets supported by the policy std::size_t max_bucket_count() const;

-    // Reset the growth policy as if it was created with a bucket count of 0.
+    // Reset the growth policy as if the policy was created with a bucket count of 0.
-    // After a clear, the policy must always return 0 when bucket_for_hash is called. void clear() noexcept;
+    // After a clear, the policy must always return 0 when bucket_for_hash() is called. void clear() noexcept;
 }
 ```